ChrisPritchard/GrislyGrotto/tasks.md

 - [ ] also allow the user to set direction, e.g. down (default) out, in, up
 - [ ] return url for login page?
+- [ ] cookies should be set for site, not site + path